ibanner56/NotRubyButChef/Appetizers/SpreadsAndDips/ZackButlersSecretOlivade.md

-It's the easiest thing (if you have a food processor, I use my old small and cheap one and it does just fine).
+"It's the easiest thing (if you have a food processor, I use my old small and cheap one and it does just fine).

 One medium container of kalamata olives from the olive bar